git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 then create a YAML file at `~/.tmuxp/test.yaml`:

 {language=yaml, line-numbers=off}
 session_name: 4-pane-split
-    windows:
-    - window_name: dev window
+windows: - window_name: dev window
 layout: tiled
-      shell_command_before:
-        - cd ~/                    # run as a first command in all panes
+shell_command_before: - cd ~/ # run as a first command in all panes
-      panes:
-        - shell_command:           # pane no. 1
-            - cd /var/log          # run multiple commands in this pane
-            - ls -al | grep \.log
-        - echo second pane         # pane no. 2
-        - echo third pane          # pane no. 3
-        - echo forth pane          # pane no. 4
+panes: - shell_command: # pane no. 1 - cd /var/log # run multiple commands in this pane - ls -al | grep \.log - echo second pane # pane no. 2 - echo third pane # pane no. 3 - echo forth pane # pane no. 4

-gives a session titled *4-pane-split*, with one window titled *dev window* with 4 panes in it.
+gives a session titled _4-pane-split_, with one window titled _dev window_ with 4 panes in it.
 3 in the home directory; the other is in `/var/log` and is printing a list of all files ending with `.log`.

 To launch it, install tmuxp and load the configuration:

 {language=shell, line-numbers=off}
 $ pip install --user tmuxp
-    $ tmuxp -V   # verify tmuxp is installed, if not you need to fix your `PATH`
-                 # to point to your python bin folder.
+$ tmuxp -V # verify tmuxp is installed, if not you need to fix your `PATH` # to point to your python bin folder.
 More help below.
 $ tmuxp load ~/.tmuxp/test.yaml

 If tmuxp isn't found, there is a [troubleshooting entry on fixing your paths](#troubleshoot-site-paths) in the appendix.